-- 4. Use the checklist on page 4 to assist you. - 5.
+- 4. Use the checklist on page 4 to assist(help) you. - 5.
 Follow the instructions at the beginning of each section carefully. - 6.
-Number the answers correctly according to the numbering system used in this question paper. - 7.
+Number the answers correctly - 7.
 Start EACH section on a NEW page. - 8.
-Suggested time management: Spend approximately 75 minutes on each section. - 9.
-Write neatly and legibly.
+Suggested time management: Spend approximately(about) 75 minutes on each section. - 9.
+Write neatly.